Some Free and Fast (to read) Heart Protective Tips:

 Include Soy protein eg. Tofu.
 I am not preaching vegetarian diets to you meat eaters (The Okinawans are not vegetarians, but I believe they eat only about 30g of meat a day!).
 Tofu is an easy to prepare and high quality protein alternative to meats, rich in Calcium and Iron too.

 Include adequate Fibre – soluble and insoluble fibres are found throughout the plan kingdom.
 A simple focus on more vegetables in the diet will help in boosting the fibre load.

 Include Flavonoids – This group of phytonutrient antioxidants has been shown to be a powerful tool against heart disease.
-Sources include real cocoa powder, soy, onion, broccoli, celery, greens, apples, grapefruit (check with me first, it may interact with your meds!), red wine, grapes, berries, teas and more.
-Supplements (eg. pine bark extract) can also be considered.
+Sources include real cocoa powder, onion, broccoli, celery, greens, apples, grapefruit (check with me first, it may interact with your meds!) and more.

 Magnesium is also a protective mineral –found in whole grains (-germ & bran component), green veg, Legumes, and nuts/seeds.